LeandrAnders0n/marketplace/README.md

 ### Requirements
 - Use Laravel to build the backend API.
 - Implement user authentication with JWT tokens.
-- Provide endpoints for product management using JSON for data storage (CRUD operations).
+- Provide endpoints for product management using JSON (CRUD operations).
 - Implement wishlist functionality for authenticated users.
 - Create endpoints for managing the shopping cart (add/remove products, checkout).
 - Implement authentication and authorization.